 III.
-Description and Estimate of the Number of Small Entities to Which the Proposed Rules Will Apply
+Description and Estimate of the Number of Small Entities to which the Proposed Rules Will Apply

-4. The RFA directs agencies to provide a description of and, where feasible, an estimate of the number of small entities that may be affected by the proposed rules, if adopted.41 The RFA generally defines the term "small entity" as having the same meaning as the terms "small business," "small organization," and "small governmental jurisdiction."
-42 In addition, the term 'small business" has the same meaning as the term "small business concern" under the Small Business Act.
-43 A small business concern is one which: (1) Is independently owned and operated; (2) is not dominant in its field of operation; and (3) satisfies any additional criteria established by the Small Business Administration (SBA).44 A small organization is generally "any not-forprofit enterprise which is independently owned and operated and is not dominant in its field."
-45 Nationwide, as of 1992, there were approximately 275,801 small organizations.46 "Šmall governmental jurisdiction" 47 generally means "governments of cities, counties, towns, townships, villages, school districts, or special districts, with a population of less than 50,000."
-48 As of 1992, there were approximately 85,006 such jurisdictions in the United States.49 This number includes 38,978 counties, cities, and towns; of these, 37,566, or 96 percent, have populations of fewer than 50,000.50 The Census Bureau estimates that this ratio is approximately accurate for all governmental entities.
+4. The RFA directs agencies to provide a description of and, where feasible, an estimate of the number of small entities that may be affected by the proposed rules, herein adopted.42 The RFA generally defines the term "small entity" as having the same meaning as the terms "small business,"

+"small organization," and "small governmental jurisdiction."
+43 In addition, the term "small business" has the same meaning as the term "small business concern" under the Small Business Act.
+44 A small business concern is one which: (1) Is independently owned and operated; (2) is not dominant in its field of operation; and (3) satisfies any additional criteria established by the Small Business Administration (SBA).45 A small organization is generally "any notfor-profit enterprise which is independently owned and operated and is not dominant in its field."
+46 Nationwide, as of 1992, there were approximately 275,801 small organizations.47 "Small governmental jurisdiction" 48 generally means 'governments of cities, counties, towns, townships, villages, school districts, or special districts, with a population of less than 50,000."
+49 As of 1992, there were approximately 85,006 such jurisdictions in the United States.
+50 This number includes 38,978 counties, cities, and towns; of these, 37,566, or 96 percent, have populations of fewer than 50,000.51 The Census Bureau estimates that this ratio is approximately accurate for all governmental entities.
 Thus, of the 85,006 governmental entities, we estimate that 81,600 (96 percent) are small entities.
-Below, we further describe and estimate the number of small entity licensees and regulatees that may be affected by the proposed rules, if adopted.
+Below, we further describe and estimate the number of small entity licensees and regulatees that may be affected by the proposed rules, herein adopted.